 Anthony Newman (1991) is the founder of Ape2o, a business with an environmental focus.
 Here, he tells us about what inspired him to tackle the planet's plastic problem, and how Ape2o is aiming to provide the solution.

-It was in Australia where the rainforest meets the Great Barrier Reef that I saw at first hand the plight of turtles and sea life due to plastic waste in all its forms and resolved to do something about it (having admittedly been part of the problem up until then).
-I spent the next 3 years after moving back to London in 2015 devising a plan to eradicate single use plastic water bottles, with the help of a great team.
+It was in Australia, where the rainforest meets the Great Barrier Reef, that I saw at first hand the plight of turtles & sea life, due to plastic waste in all its forms and resolved to do something about it (having admittedly been part of the problem up until then).
+I spent the next 3 years, after moving back to London in 2015, devising a plan to eradicate single use plastic water bottles, with the help of a great team.

-So the How is a network of public water vending machines that use micro–filtration and UV light to purify mains water (removing organic/inorganic impurities and microplastics, but keeping natural minerals) and that offer chilled and sparkling options for 25p contactless; a range of 100% plastic-free, steel refillable bottles; and a 10% promise to use 10% of all topline sales to transparently fund ocean, beach and river clean ups and anti–plastic education projects.
-We currently have 4 locations – London Zoo, New Street Square & One New Change in the City, and Hampton Court.
+So the 'How' is a network of public water vending machines that use micro–filtration and UV light to purify mains water (removing organic/inorganic impurities & microplastics, but keeping natural minerals), and that offer chilled and sparkling options for 25p contactless.
+Also a range of 100% plastic-free, steel refillable bottles and a 10% promise to use 10% of all topline sales to transparently fund ocean, beach & river clean ups and anti–plastic education projects.
+We currently have 4 locations: London Zoo, New Street Square & One New Change in the City, and Hampton Court.

-We plan to use a tech platform for good, with maps to find our “Big Ape” machines, for easy ordering of our “Silverback” bottles, and to relay the personal and company environmental milestones that we’re all about – i.e. plastic saved from landfill/oceans, resources saved from not making single–use bottles, clean up projects and their achievements.
+We plan to use a tech platform for good, with maps to find our 'Big Ape' machines, for easy ordering of our 'Silverback' bottles, and to relay the personal & company environmental milestones that we’re all about i.e. plastic saved from landfill/oceans, resources saved from not making single–use bottles, clean up projects and their achievements.

-The Why is…it takes a lot to change entrenched consumer behaviours, and people buy plastic bottled water because it’s damn convenient with trusted purity.
-But paying twice the price of petrol for it is madness.
-So we focus on the Why – BE a part of the solution not the problem, get swept up in this movement for change, see the results of your simple action every day multiplied by millions and how that empowers you to evangelise and tell others.
+The 'Why' is that it takes a lot to change entrenched consumer behaviours, and people buy plastic bottled water because it’s damn convenient, with trusted purity.
+But paying twice the price of petrol for it is madness!
+So we focus on the 'Why': BE a part of the solution not the problem, get swept up in this movement for change, see the results of your simple action every day multiplied by millions, and how that empowers you to evangelise & tell others.
 Make re–use cool.
-Use incredible imagery of the natural world all over the Big Apes and in our socials to inspire people and connect them to good decisions and outcomes.
+Use incredible imagery of the natural world all over the Big Apes, and in our socials, to inspire people and connect them to good decisions & outcomes.

 That’s how we go about change and building back better—the carrot can be better than the stick.
-I sincerely hope this “global reset” moment is not wasted .
-And I have to say it makes me feel great to wake up to this mission every morning.
+I sincerely hope this 'global reset' moment is not wasted .
+And I have to say, it makes me feel great to wake up to this mission every morning!
 It’s incredibly inspiring and humbling.
-A looong way to go, but I know it’s worth it.Back to All Blog Posts
+A long way to go, but I know it’s worth it.Back to All Blog Posts